Reading Time: 5 minutes

 Issues with Regulatory Practices

-While pharmaceutical companies no doubt took an active role in creating today’s opioid epidemic, issues surrounding regulatory drug practices left the door wide open for these companies to rebrand opioid treatment uses, according to the U. S. National Library of Medicine.
+While pharmaceutical companies no doubt took an active role in creating today’s opioid epidemic, issues surrounding regulatory drug practices left the door wide open for these companies to rebrand opioid treatment uses.
 Based on the regulations put forth in the Food, Drug and Cosmetics Act, the U. S. Food & Drug Administration (FDA) must approve all promotional activities for controlled substances, but prior approval is not required to offer a product for sale on the market.